orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-Expand .. operator for 2D grid and graphs

----

 Encryption key being a physical key, handing it to someone (with some extra step) transferring thst item.
 Putting it in a door which represents the space you want to tp to.

 Copyable items